-Related Literature
+Related literature

-It is well-known that SBTC is a major driving force for the increasing inequality (e.g., Acemoglu, 2002).
+It is well known that SBTC is a major driving force for the increasing inequality (e.g., Acemoglu (2002)).
 We consider two forms of SBTC that may affect inequality.
 One is the standard technological change in labor productivity such as an increase in the returns to skill in production.
-The other is increasing dispersion in firm productivity, for which there is an independent measure by Decker et al. (2020), who use the US Census Bureau's Longitudinal Business Database linked to manufacturing data from the Census of Manufacturers and the Annual Survey of Manufacturers and estimate establishment-level productivity from 1981 to 2013.
+The other is increasing dispersion in firm productivity, for which there is an independent measure by Decker et al. (2020), who use the U.S. Census Bureau's Longitudinal Business Database linked to manufacturing data from the Census of Manufacturers and the Annual Survey of Manufacturers and estimate establishment-level productivity from 1981 to 2013.
 Haltiwanger and Spletzer (2020) show that rising between-firm inequality is mainly due to rising dispersion across industries.

-The presence of assortative matching has been widely documented in recent literature (e.g., Lise et al. 2016, Hagedorn et al. 2017, Lopes de Melo 2018, Bagger and Lentz 2018, Song et al. 2019).
-On the theoretical side, assortative matching results from factors such as production complementarity between worker and job characteristics (Lise et al. 2016, Lopes de Melo 2018), heterogeneity in search technology (Bagger et al. 2014, Bagger and Lentz 2018) or firms' screening (Helpman et al. 2010).
+The presence of assortative matching has been widely documented in recent literature (e.g., Lise, Meghir, and Robin (2016), Hagedorn, Hann Law, and Manovskii (2017), Lopes de Melo (2018), Bagger and Lentz (2018), Song et al. (2019)).
+On the theoretical side, assortative matching results from factors such as production complementarity between worker and job characteristics (Lise, Meghir, and Robin (2016), Lopes de Melo (2018)), heterogeneity in search technology (Bagger, Fontaine, Postel-Vinay, and Robin (2014), Bagger and Lentz (2018)), or firms' screening (Helpman, Itskhoki, and Redding (2010)).
 In our model, assortative matching occurs by a different mechanism: labor market segmentation and sorting of firms.
-Using employer-employee matched data, Engbom and Moser (2017) show that higher education degrees help sorting towards high-wage firms and that this sorting explains a substantial part of the returns to college.
+Using employer-employee matched data, Engbom and Moser (2017) show that higher education degrees help sorting toward highwage firms and that this sorting explains a substantial part of the returns to college.

-Empirical studies typically decompose wage variation through the estimation of Mincerian wage functions that include worker and firm fixed effects (see e.g., Abowd et al. 1999, Card et al. 2013).
+Empirical studies typically decompose wage variation through the estimation of Mincerian wage functions that include worker and firm fixed effects (see, e.g., Abowd, Kramarz, and Margolis (1999), Card, Heining, and Kline (2013)).
 Relative to this literature, wage decomposition based on structural models has the advantage of being able to address the potential biases of a reduced-form wage decomposition.
 For example, by considering the dynamics of worker mobility, Postel-Vinay and Robin (2002) find much less variation in worker fixed effects than do static error-component models that typically attribute historical wage differences to worker fixed effects.
 Our paper contributes to the decomposition literature based on structural models by explicitly modeling the selection of firms that create jobs for different education levels and the systematic variation in labor market risk with education, each of which potentially causes systematic bias in reduced-form wage estimation.

 Our results are broadly consistent with the findings of several empirical studies.
-Our findings suggest that the change in the labor productivity difference is important for explaining the trends in both between-group inequality (Hendricks and Schoellman 2014) and within-group inequality (Taber 2001, Lemieux 2006).
-By explicitly considering employer heterogeneity, from which the previous papers abstract, we also find that changes in firm characteristics are also important in explaining the trends in inequality, especially for non-college workers.
-This echoes the results of recent papers that emphasize the role of firms in accounting for earnings inequality (Card et al. 2013, Song et al. 2019).
+Our findings suggest that the change in the labor productivity difference is important for explaining the trends in both between-group inequality (Hendricks and Schoellman

+(2014)) and within-group inequality (Taber (2001), Lemieux (2006)).
+By explicitly considering employer heterogeneity, from which the previous papers abstract, we also find that changes in firm characteristics are also important in explaining the trends in inequality, especially for noncollege workers.
+This echoes the results of recent papers that emphasize the role of firms in accounting for earnings inequality (Card, Heining, and Kline (2013), Song et al. (2019)).

-2. The Model
+2. The model